arpit6232/PES-Assignment-1/README.md

 Repository for PES-Assignment 1

-- <b>bit_operations.h - Header file which contains the function prototypes and enumerators needed for bit_operations.c
+- <b>bit_operations.h - Header file which contains the function prototypes and enumerators needed for bit_operations.c</b>
 - <b>bit_operations.c - The main script for bit manipulation and data representation styles (decimal, binary and hexadecimal) and code for hexdump from a specific location</b>

 Involves Six Functions and Unit Tests and helper functions for the following